corigne/dot-tmux/README.md

 ## ARCHIVE Note
 I am going to archive this, as kitty has replaced my tmux workflow.
-Tmux related quirks will ssh and nvim are causing some serious config jank, so I'm moving away from tmux in favor of kitty, which has everything I needed from tmux.
+Tmux related quirks with ssh and nvim are causing some serious config jank, so I'm moving away from tmux in favor of kitty, which has everything I needed from tmux.